 ALL night I struggled with the problem, trying to find some other way out, but in vain.
 At last I made my decision.

 In the week that followed, I made my preparations.
-I resigned my job at the store and persuaded them to let me go at the end of the week. drew out what little money there was arew out what little money there was in the bank, and I arranged secretly with Calypso, the Negro woman who came in once a week to clean the apartment, to write to me regularly, as soon as I was settled, and let me know how Howard was, whether or not he had a job.
-I didn't want to let any of our friends know where I was going because Howard must not was going, because Howard must not be able to trace me; but I knew he wouldn't think of questioning Caleave on the dresser.
+I resigned my job at the store and persuaded them to let me go at the end of the week. drew out what little money there was in the bank, and I arranged secretly with Calypso, the Negro woman who came in once a week to clean the apartment, to write to me regularly, as soon as I was settled, and let me as soon as I was settled, and let me know how Howard was, whether or not he had a job.
+I didn't want to let any of our friends know where I was going, because Howard must not be able to trace me; but I knew he wouldn't think of questioning Calypso.
 Early one morning, while Howard was sleeping, I crept out of bed and dressed quickly.
-I'd already packed a small suitcase and left it in the hall closet, and had written him a note to until you have a job.
+I'd already packed a small suitcase and left it in the hall closet, and had written him a note to leave on the dresser.

+"Howard-I'm giving up my job and going away.
+I'm not coming back until you have a job.
+I'm too tired of until you have a job.
 I'm too tired of things as they are, and I can't go on."
 One last look at him, sleeping-his fair, tousled hair, his defenceless face, the long body that I loved sprawled out under the covers-and then I hurried out of the room, out of the apartment.
-I stumbled down the hall toward the elevator blinded by tears toward the elevator, blinded by tears, but upheld by the conviction that what I was doing was the right thing, the only thing that could save him.
+I stumbled down the hall toward the elevator, blinded by tears toward the elevator, blinded by tears, but upheld by the conviction that what I was doing was the right thing, the only thing that could save him.